deropi/BathyBrooksiSymbionts/README.md

 First, we merge all SNPs found across samples into count files for each individual sample.
 This script is using .vcf files that have been produced by [**Lofreq**](http://csb5.github.io/lofreq/), and uses the DP4 field to extract the nucleotide counts.

 `./vcf_to_mergedcounts.py .`

+This will produce `.list` files for each of the samples.
+A two columns `.txt` file is required, where the name of the samples must be linked to the name of its corresponding file (see `metagenomes/samples.txt`).
+This table is used as the input for the R script, which will